Online Master’s in Clinical Mental Health Counseling

 For many students, earning a master’s in clinical mental health counseling is an investment in a rewarding career helping others live their best lives.
 Consider the following reasons to earn your master’s in this growing field:

 - High demand.
 In coming years, jobs should be plentiful for licensed mental health counselors.
-Projected growth for this career path (together with substance abuse and behavioral disorder counselors) should reach 25 percent by 2029—much faster than average for all professions.
+Projected growth for this career path (together with substance abuse and behavioral disorder counselors) should reach 23 percent by 2030—much faster than average for all professions.
 This is due to an increase in the number of people seeking counseling, including populations like military veterans.
-In addition, rural and underserved communities are in particular need of mental health counselors.
+In addition, rural and underserved communities also need mental health counselors.

 - Job satisfaction.
 Counseling is a chance to guide patients through difficult times, such as grief, mental illness or relationship problems.
 For the right person, helping patients improve their mental health and happiness is the greatest reward.